sudoWright/0xbitcoin-miner/README.md

 ---------------

 ### Getting Started
+1. Install NodeJS v10
+2. Clone this repo
+3. Install dependencies with "npm install"
-1. Duplicate the 'miner-config-sample.json' file and rename it to 'miner-config.json'
+4. Duplicate the 'miner-config-sample.json' file and rename it to 'miner-config.json'
-2. Set the parameters in this file appropriately
+5. Set the parameters in this file appropriately
-3. In the console, run the command 'node index.js' to start mining
+6. In the console, run the command 'npm run miner' to start mining